HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 In MaaS service providers’ services: payment methods accepted by the service provider.

-Commuting benefits can only be used to pay for tickets for your personal use.
+Commuter benefits can only be used to pay for tickets for your personal use.

-3 Ticket types
+2 Ticket types

-3.1 Single ticket
+2.1 Single ticket

 You can change from one service to another during the ticket validity:

-• BCD tickets for 100 minutes
+- BCD and BCDE tickets for 100 minutes

-• ABCD tickets for 110 minutes
+- ABCD and ABCDE tickets for 110 minutes

-You can buy single tickets:
+You can purchase single tickets:

-3.2 Multi-journey ticket
+2.2 Multi-journey ticket

-3.3 Day ticket
+2.3 Day ticket

 A day ticket allows you unlimited travel on HSL public transport in the selected zones within the ticket’s validity.

-You can buy day tickets:
+You can purchase day tickets:

-• Helsinki Cards are contactless cards including AB or ABC tickets for 1–3 days.
+- Helsinki Cards are contactless cards including AB or ABC tickets for 1–3 days.
 These tickets are valid from the time you show the card to a card reader for the first time.

-3.4 Season ticket
+2.4 Season ticket

 There are three price categories:

-Auto-renewing subscription and auto-renewing saver subscription: You can set up a subscription if you live in an HSL area municipality or in a municipality that has signed a ticketing agreement with HSL and you are entitled to a resident season ticket subsidized by your home municipality.
+Auto-renewing subscription and auto-renewing saver subscription: You can set up a subscription if you live in an HSL area municipality or in a municipality that has signed a ticketing agreement with HSL, and you are entitled to a resident season ticket subsidized by your home municipality.

-3.4.1 Auto-renewing subscription (only in the HSL app)
+2.4.1 Auto-renewing subscription (only in the HSL app)

 You can set the ticket validity to start within 60 days from the moment of purchase.
-The first 30-day period will be charged at the moment of purchase and your subscription will take effect from the first payment.
+The first 30-day period will be charged at the moment of purchase, and your subscription will take effect from the first payment.
 The next 30-day period will be charged to your debit/credit card two (2) days before the beginning of the new period.
-The price of each 30-day period will be according to the current HSL price list.
+The price for each 30-day period will be according to the current HSL price list.

-3.4.2 Auto-renewing saver subscription (only in the HSL app)
+2.4.2 Auto-renewing saver subscription (only in the HSL app)

 You can set the ticket validity to start within 60 days from the moment of purchase.
-The first 30-day period will be charged at the moment of purchase and your subscription will take effect from the first payment.
+The first 30-day period will be charged at the moment of purchase, and your subscription will take effect from the first payment.
 The next 30-day period will be charged to your debit/credit card two (2) days before the beginning of the new period.
-The price of a 30-day period will remain the same for the first 12 periods or decrease if the price of the ticket you have subscribed decreases.
-After this, the price of each period will be according to the current HSL price list.
+The price of a 30-day period will remain the same for the first 12 periods or decrease if the price of the ticket you have subscribed to decreases.
+After this, the price for each period will be according to the current HSL price list.

 If you have several interrupted saver subscriptions because you have not had enough credit on your card, or if you have several unpaid cancellation fees, HSL reserves the right to disallow you from purchasing auto-renewing saver subscriptions for a fixed period of time.